 Marble Countertop Care

 First, when asking how to care for marble counter-tops, you will want to really think about how the marble will be utilized.
-For instance, are your marble counter-tops more for decoration and conversation starters at dinner parties, or will they be used to slice, dice, prepare, and sauté?
-If you plan on using your marble counter-tops daily—peeling vegetables, organizing fruit platters—then it would be a better decision to install honed marble because honed marble countertops have a matte finish; or perhaps granite as it is more durable.
-While polished marble counter-tops have a sheen and glow that is sure to catch the eye of anyone who sets foot in your kitchen, it is also more vulnerable to scratches and stains that might come from marinade spills and juice droppings.
-These are a few things to consider when pondering how to clean and care for marble counter-tops.
+For instance, are your marble countertops more for decoration and conversation starters at dinner parties, or will they be used to slice, dice, prepare, and sauté?
+If you plan on using your marble countertops daily—peeling vegetables, organizing fruit platters—then it would be a better decision to install honed marble.
+Honed marble countertops have a matte finish and are heavily sanded to give a natural, rough look and show fewer scratches and etches.
+While polished marble countertops have a sheen and glow that is sure to catch the eye of anyone who sets foot in your kitchen, they are also more vulnerable to scratches and stains that might come from marinade spills and juice droppings.
+Granite is a harder stone, so it may be a better option for those who plan to really utilize their countertops.

 What you will need